ewino/pystylus/README.md

 pystylus
 ========

-A shot at making a python port to the stylus compiler
+A shot at making a python port of the stylus compiler